ankitects/faqs/src/the-2021-scheduler.md

 ```

 Because this is implemented in JavaScript, it is not limited to the computer
 version.
-AnkiMobile and AnkiDroid both support it as well, and AnkiWeb may
+AnkiMobile and AnkiDroid both support it as well, and AnkiWeb may also
-support it in the future too.
+support it in the future.
 This will allow advanced users to make
 adjustments to the standard scheduling behaviour, that apply on all platforms.

 The various scheduling states are described in SchedulingStates [here](https://github.com/ankitects/anki/blob/main/proto/anki/scheduler.proto).